IntelOpenDesign/ConnectAnyThing/README.md

 ## Release Notes

+### Rev 0.2.3
+* Compatible only with Galileo GEN2.
+* Servo control is enabled.

 ### Rev 0.2.2
+* Compatible only with Galileo GEN1.
 * Customize the network name on your CAT system.
 * Added a 'reset' feature to clear your visual program.
 * You can now control analog values from 'Controller Mode'.